Anti-concentration and honest, adaptive confidence bands: Generic construction of honest confidence bands

-Here $c$ and $C$ are constants depending only on $c_1$ and $C_1$. \end{corollary}
+Here $c$ and $C$ are constants depending only on $\alpha$, $c_1$ and $C_1$. \end{corollary}

-\subsection{Verifying Conditions H\ref{con1}-H\ref{con4} for confidence bands constructed using common density estimators via Gaussian multiplier bootstrap}
+\subsection{Verifying Conditions \texorpdfstring{ \ref{con1}-- \ref{con4}}{H1-H4} for confidence bands constructed using common density estimators via Gaussian multiplier bootstrap}

-We now argue that when $\hat{c}_n(\alpha)$ is constructed via Gaussian multiplier bootstrap, Conditions H\ref{con1}-H\ref{con4} hold for common density estimators -- specifically, both the convolution and projection kernel density estimators under mild assumptions on the kernel function.
+We now argue that when $\hat{c}_n(\alpha)$ is constructed via Gaussian multiplier bootstrap, Conditions~\ref{con1}--\ref{con4} hold for common density estimators---specifically, both for convolution and for projection kernel density estimators under mild assumptions on the kernel function.

-Let $\{K_l\}_{l\in\mathcal{L}_n}$ be a family of kernel functions where $K_l : \RR^d\times\RR^d \to \RR$ and $l$ is a smoothing parameter.
+Let $\{K_l\}_{l\in\mathcal{L}_n}$ be a family of kernel functions where $K_l\dvtx \mathbb{R}^d\times\mathbb{R}^d \to\mathbb{R}$ and $l$ is a smoothing parameter.
 We consider kernel density estimators of the form

-where $x\in\mathcal{X}$ and $l\in\mL_n$.
+where $x\in\mathcal{X}$ and $l\in\mathcal{L}_n$.
 The variance of $\sqrt{n}\hat{f}_n(x,l)$ is given by

 We estimate $\sigma^{2}_{n,f}(x,l)$ by

 This is a sample analogue estimator.